NoiseStudio/docs/Contributing.md

 We always welcome bug reports, API proposals and overall feedback.
 Here are a few tips on how you can make reporting your issue as effective as possible.

 ### Identify where to report
 We have many projects, it is important to report issue in good repository.
 You should check whether this applies to e.g. NoiseEngine (Core) or NoiseEngine.Cli.
-But when you do not know, do not panic, always you know use [less formal communication forms](#i-just-want-to-ask-a-simple-question).
+But when you do not know, do not panic, always you can use [less formal communication forms](#i-just-want-to-ask-a-simple-question).

 ### Finding existing issues
 Before filling a new issue, please search issues list to check if it already exists.